!- Google Analytics ->

 Why is IFT involved in this Challenge?

-At IFT, our mission is to advance the science of food and its applications across the global food system.
+IFT is partnering with the Seeding The Future Foundation who has provided funding for IFT to conduct the Seeding The Future Global Food System Challenge.
+The goal of the Challenge is to inspire and support passionate, diverse, and multidisciplinary teams to create game-changing innovations that will help transform the food system to be more sustainable, make healthier diets more accessible, and empower consumers to make choices benefitting both personal and planetary health.
+IFT’s mission is to advance the science of food and its applications across the global food system.
 As almost 690 million people in the world are undernourished, 60 million more than in 2014, food security has declined as a result of economic slowdowns inhibiting access to food for the poor (FAO 2020).
 In addition, continuing population growth, urbanization, unhealthy consumption pattern, limited arable land and dramatic post-harvest food losses and food waste are challenging our food system and its ability to sustainably provide nutritious food for everyone.
-Furthermore, COVID 19 has amplified the issues and laid bare the lack of resilience of current food systems.
+Furthermore, COVID 19 and global conflict has amplified the issues and laid bare the lack of resilience of current food systems.
 As stewards of our food system, we hold a great responsibility to lead, inspire, and advocate for change.
 The Challenge is a great first step in the right direction.
-We believe the biggest challenges facing our food system can be addressed when inspired innovators, scientists and engineers across multiple disciplines collaborate to help transform our food systems to sustainably provide access to safe, nutritious, and affordable food for everyone.
+IFT and the Seeding The Future Foundation share the belief that the biggest challenges facing our food system can be addressed when inspired innovators, scientists and engineers across multiple disciplines collaborate to help transform our food systems to sustainably provide equitable access to safe, nutritious, affordable and trusted food for everyone.

 Is there a fee to enter the Challenge?